-A snack is a small portion of food eaten between meals.
+Snacks are small portions of food eaten between meals.
 These are generally smaller than a regular meal often had, to energize the body or to satisfy cravings.
 They can also be had when one is hungry.

 A snack can be just anything from a humble biscuit or cake to rich desserts or pastries, puffs, and other such savory stuff.
 And then there are the traditional ones which vary from place to place.

 Is there anyone who does not like to snack?
-The kids esp, when they are at home keep clamoring for snacks and many a time moms run out of ideas.
+The kids esp, when they are at home keep clamoring for it and many a time moms run out of ideas.

 We had nutritious and simple snacks as we grew up and very few of the packaged foods.
-Our snacks usually comprised of maravalli kizhangu or stir-fried tapioca, sutta sakaravalli kizhangu, or grilled sweet potatoes.
+Ours usually comprised of maravalli kizhangu or stir-fried tapioca, sutta sakaravalli kizhangu, or grilled sweet potatoes.

 And then there was the pressure-cooked groundnuts or corn on the cob.
 Sundal or cooked and stir-fried lentils like chana, green gram also served the purpose.
 Simple snacks were also made out of aval/poha or beaten rice.